UK’s Labour set for heavy losses in elections as Reform makes early gains

 Reporting from London, Al Jazeera’s Camille Nedelec said these elections “act very much as a bellwether”.

-As well as being one of the most unpopular prime minister, voters increasingly blame Starmer for their woes.
+As well as being one of the most unpopular prime ministers, voters are increasingly blaming Starmer for their woes.

 “The number one concern, according to an Ipsos survey, which was conducted a few weeks before the local elections, was the cost of living,” added Nedelec.